Making Space for the “Out of Nowhere”

 How can I stay connected without becoming responsible for the outcome?

 Learning to make space for the “out of nowhere” isn’t about doing more, but it is about responding with intention, presence, and healthy boundaries.
+It is about creating space for uncertainty and normalizing that detours, challenges, and disruptions.
+And it doesn’t cost us as much as we think it does.
+In fact, we may gain so much more in connection and authenticity